-Ensure you read, understand and apply safety instructions before use.
+WARNING: Ensure you read, understand and apply safety instructions before use.

-- 1. Connect the tool to the air hose. - 2.
-Press the trigger to operate the tool.. - 3.
-To change direction push the button at the top of the handle.
-Direction of .R. for reverse and "F" for forward - 4.
-The flow of air may be regulated by adjusting flow valve at the base of the handle.
+- 1. Connect the tool to the air hose.

+- 2. Press the trigger to operate the tool.

+- 3. The flow of air may be regulated by adjusting flow valve at the base of the handle.

-5. Ensure the air supply is clean and does not exceed 90psi while operating the tool.
+4. Ensure the air supply is clean and does not exceed 90psi while operating the tool.
 Too high an air pressure and unclean air will shorten the product life due to excessive wear, and may be dangerous causing damage or personal injury.